leytilera/addonscript-spec/docs/schema/file.md

 ## Required properties

-### id
+### qualifier

-This is the ID of the file.
+This is the qualifier of this file.
 It should be written in the `kebab-case` format, meaning lowercase only and using `-` instead of spaces.
-The file ID has to be unique to this addon version.
+The qualifier has to be unique to this addon version.
+The namespace, addon ID, version and qualifier can together be used to uniquely identify a file.

 ### link